 Everything’s bigger and better in the Lone Star State.
 Even agriculture.

-And there are five things I think everyone should know about Texas agriculture.
+And there are five things we think everyone should know about Texas agriculture.

 4. Diversity is key.
 And it’s probably the best kept secret in Texas agriculture.
 From north to south and east to west, there’s room for crops to grow and livestock to roam.
 The Rio Grande Valley is ideal for growing citrus and sugarcane, among other crops.
 The Panhandle is home to beef cattle, dairy cattle and cotton.
 East Texas is known for its forestry and hay production, while West Texas’ terrain is good for sheep and goats.
 Central Texas has a little bit of corn, wheat, grain sorghum, cattle and more.
 But Texas farmers also grow some of our favorites—strawberries, grapes, asparagus and potatoes.
 Even tomatoes!
 And they raise pigs, chickens and turkeys.
 Talk about a diverse bunch of farmers and ranchers!